MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-custom-app-policies-and-settings.md

   - Microsoft Teams
 ms.localizationpriority: medium
 search.appverid: MET150
-description: Learn how to manage custom app policies and settings to control who in your organization can upload custom apps in Microsoft Teams. f1.keywords:
+description: In this module, you'll learn how to manage custom app policies and settings to control who in your organization can upload custom apps in Microsoft Teams. f1.keywords:
 - CSH
 ms.custom: